Snatcher (video game): Act 1: Snatch

 After arriving at the JUNKER headquarters, Gillian Seed meets Mika Slayton (Miina Tominaga/Kimberly Harne) and Chief Benson Cunningham (Gorō Naya/Ray Van Steen), and receives a robot navigator named "Metal Gear Mk.
 II" (Mami Koyama/Lucy Childs) from JUNKER's engineer Harry Benson (Ryūji Saikachi/Ray Van Steen).
-Metal Gear receives a distress call from Jean-Jack Gibson (Isao Inoguchi/Jim Parks), the only other JUNKER agent, so Gillian travels there with Metal Gear, only to find a pair of Snatchers have beheaded him, killing him in the process.
+Metal Gear receives a distress call from Jean-Jack Gibson (Isao Inoguchi/Jim Parks), the only other JUNKER agent, so Gillian travels there with Metal Gear, only to find a pair of Snatchers have beheaded him.
 They try to pursue the Snatchers, but are forced to make a quick escape as the factory explodes.
 Gillian begins searching for the identity of the Snatchers that murdered Jean-Jack, and after searching his house with the help of his daughter Katrina (Miina Tominaga/Lynn Foosaner) and speaking with his informant "Napoleon" (Gorō Naya/Jim Parks), Gillian identifies a pair of suspects.
 When hunting down the Snatchers, he is nearly killed but is saved by Random Hajile (Kaneto Shiozawa/Jim Parks), a Snatcher bounty hunter.

 Act 2: Cure

 Random joins Gillian and Metal Gear as they travel to a hospital Jean-Jack identified as suspicious during his investigation.
 They learn it has been abandoned for several years and harbors a secret basement where they find skeletons of Snatcher victims.
 Among them, they find Chief Cunningham, meaning the JUNKER chief is a Snatcher.
 Some Snatchers attack the group, but Random distracts them to allow Gillian and Metal Gear to escape.
-Back at JUNKER headquarters, Gillian speaks to Harry briefly before he dies, having been mortally wounded by the Chief, and kills the Chief after Mika is taken hostage.
+Back at JUNKER headquarters, Gillian speaks to Harry briefly before he dies, having been mortally wounded by the fake Chief, and kills it after taking Mika hostage.
 (Note: The original versions of the game (PC-8801 and MSX2) end at this point.
 The following events are only depicted in later versions of the game.)
 Immediately after this, Gillian receives a call from Jamie, telling him she has regained her memories and is being held in the "Kremlin".